|

 NIGHTS |

-| Come along & enjoy
+Come along & enjoy

-Live Music every Thursday night and
+Live Music every Thursday night at The

 Prince of Wales.
 These have become very